 Coming on the heels of our ghostly and ghoulish Halloween, the Días de Los Muertos is a refreshing acknowledgment of those we’ve lost, and an invitation for them to come back for a visit – and enjoy all of their favorite Earthly treats.

-If you are in town, another free walk through the residential blocks will reveal personal altars to the towns’ ancestors.
+If you are in town in early November, another free walk through the residential blocks will reveal personal altars to the towns’ ancestors.

 And once Covid-19 is behind us, I’m quite sure Cozumel’s center square (or zócalo) will host exhibits and parties for Day of the Dead, and have events for adults, families, and kids – as they always have before.